-You can set your browser so you are aware of when cookies are created and allow cookies only in individual cases, accept cookies for certain cases, exclude them generally as well as activating automatic cookie deletion when closing the browser.
-Disabling cookies may limit the functionality of this website.
+You can set your browser so that you are aware when cookies are set and only allow cookies in individual cases, exclude the acceptance of cookies for certain cases or in general and activate the automatic deletion of cookies when closing the browser.
+If cookies are disabled, the functionality of this website may be limited.

-(1) On our website is a contact form which you can use to contact us electronically in an easy and uncomplicated way.
-If a user takes this opportunity, the data entered in the input mask will be transmitted to us and stored.
+(1) There is a contact form available on our website which you can use to contact us electronically in an easy and uncomplicated way.
+If a user uses this option, the data entered in the input mask is transmitted to us and stored.
 The corresponding data, in particular personal data, address data, contact data and messages (free text field) are directly visible on the respective input mask.
-At the time of sending, the following data is also stored when the form is sent:
+The following data is also stored when the form is sent: